Alfresco/docs-alfresco/content-services/latest/config/repository.md

 When you install Content Service, port `8443` is automatically configured for SSL communication between Solr and the repository.
 This means that the default setting is set to use client certificates for any authentication (the connector on port 8443 is configured with `certificateVerification="required"`).

-This causes complications when there's communication between a browser protocol and the repository, because Tomcat requests a client certificate for that communication too; for example, when you're using Alfresco Office Services to connect between a Microsoft application and the repository.
-For more information, see [Installing and configuring Alfresco Office Services](https://docs.alfresco.com/aos/concepts/aos-intro.html)(#LINK).
+This causes complications when there's communication between a browser protocol and the repository, because Tomcat requests a client certificate for that communication too; for example, when you're using [Alfresco Office Services]({% link microsoft-office/latest/index.md %}) to connect between a Microsoft application and the repository.

 You can still connect to the repository without a client certificate, however if a certificate is present (for example, if you've installed certificates in your Windows certificate store), then the certificate must be signed by the same Certificate Authority that's used for authentication between the repository and Solr.
 If you select one of the Windows installed certificates, you won't be able to progress, because the certificate isn't one that's expected for the Solr to repository communication.
 In this situation, you need to cancel the certificate window and then you can proceed.
 If you have no client certificates, you can use port 8443 without issues.